 The lives of the Acadians (Cajuns) and others whose travels brought them to Louisiana's bayous are featured at the Wetlands Acadian Cultural Center in Thibodaux.
 Explore recreation, clothing, home furnishings, religion, cuisine, and fishing through exhibits, artifacts, videos, and films.
 A 200-seat theater is used for productions by the Thibodaux Playhouse, Inc., and other programs.
 Kids can earn a badge with the Junior Ranger program.
-The center's bookstore has books, music, children's books, and craft items on sale.
+The center's museum store has CDs, craft items, and books from cookbooks to children's stories on sale.
 Admission to the center and to most programs is free.
 Click here for directions and program listings for specific dates.

 314 St. Mary Street, Thibodaux

 The cottonmouth or water moccasin can warn you of its dangerous bite in many ways.
 It releases a musky odor and opens its mouth wide to show you its white mouth and fangs.
 Show respect for snakes and all wildlife and always keep a safe distance away.